Investigating male X heterozygosity in short read sequencing

 1. Introduction

 During exome sequencing analyses, we encounter heterozygous variants on the X chromosomes in the male samples.
 This is not an accurate representation of biological status as males carry only one X and are hemizygous for both sex chromosomes.
-Except for the pseudoautosomal regions, at the beginning and the end of both chromosomes X and Y span around 3Mb together.
+Except for the pseudoautosomal region (PAR), at the beginning and the end of both chromosomes X and Y span around 3Mb together.
 This region shows homology between the chromosomes and males are “homozygous” for the regions.
-This homology makes it possible for chromosomes to pair during cell division and the only place where recombination can occur between X and Y. (Raudsepp et al. 2012) However, the variants we are seeing are located outside of the Pseudoautosomal region (PAR) and are spread across chromosome X. There have also been other groups who come across this and used it to check for sample sex as a form of quality control.(Do et al. 2015) There have been a lot of questions about this around the web with no satisfying answers.
+This homology makes it possible for chromosomes to pair during cell division and the only place where recombination can occur between X and Y. (Raudsepp et al. 2012) However, the variants we are seeing are located outside of the PAR and are spread across chromosome X. There have also been other groups who come across this and used it to check for sample sex as a form of quality control.(Do et al. 2015) There have been a lot of questions about this around the web with no satisfying answers.

 My question was where do these variants are originated?
 We will be making an empirical observation by looking at the 1000 genome project.